krisdevs/xmcp/.github/README.md

 - Skip CLI tests when debugging build issues to get faster feedback
 - Default build targets only main packages for speed
 - Config packages are automatically skipped in integrity checks
+- Lockfile verification is built into the installation step for simplicity